webix-hub/docs/data/api/i18n_intformat.md

 @params:
--	value	number	the number to format
+- num		number	the number to format

 @returns:
 - number	string	the formatted number as a string

 @example: